xLightsSequencer/xLights/README.txt

    -- bug (dkulp)   Fix crash on render on some sequences -- enh (Jennifer)added tool tips for countdowns
-   -- enh (Jennifer)New enhancements for countdown timer in text effect -- bug (keithsw) Fix GIF handling of   animated gifs where first frame is not full size ... ie it has an offset.
+   -- enh (Jennifer)New enhancements for countdown timer in text effect -- bug (keith)   Fix GIF handling of   animated gifs where first frame is not full size ... ie it has an offset.
-   -- bug (keithsw) Fix video effect start time bug.
+   -- bug (keith)   Fix video effect start time bug.
-   -- enh (keithsw) Allow VU Meter to use Papagayo layer 0 as a timing track -- bug (keithsw) Fix GIF handling of animated gifs where first frame is not full size ... ie it has an offset.
+   -- enh (keith)   Allow VU Meter to use Papagayo layer 0 as a timing track -- bug (keith)   Fix GIF handling of animated gifs where first frame is not full size ... ie it has an offset.
    -- bug (cjd)     Fix rounding issue leading to unwanted gap between spirals -- bug (gil)     Fix model staying highlighted when removed from group.
 Fixes #707.
    -- bug (gil)     Prevent creation of unnecessary layer when promoting effects from only 1 strand.
    -- bug (gil)     Fix exception when opening Lyric Dialog.
 Fixes #710.
-   -- bug (keithsw) More animated GIF fixes ... all should work now -- enh (keithsw) Add right click menu to controller list on setup tab including:
+   -- bug (keith)   More animated GIF fixes ... all should work now -- enh (keith)   Add right click menu to controller list on setup tab including:
 						- Inserts controller(s) at a point in the list
 						- Bulk update IP address, channel count and description
 						- Bulk delete